3. A glen that looks west

 1. MacDougall Lords of Argyll-Lorn.
 Balliol Roll, 14th century.

-2. Stewart Lords of Lorn, derived from the MacDougal Lordship of Lorn, from an 18th century facsimile of Sir David Lyndsay’s Armorial (16th century).
+2. Stewart Lords of Lorn, derived from the MacDougal Lordship of Lorn.
+18th century facsimile of Sir David Lyndsay’s Armorial (16th century).

-3. A lymphad (galley) was incorporated into the coat of arms of the Earls of Argyll after the acquisition of the Lordship of Lorn in 1470, from an 18th century facsimile of Sir David Lyndsay’s Armorial (16th century).
+3. A lymphad (galley) was incorporated into the coat of arms of the Earls of Argyll after the acquisition of the Lordship of Lorn in 1470, and was also adopted at this time by the Campbells of Glenorchy, later Earls of Breadalbane.
+18th century facsimile of Sir David Lyndsay’s Armorial (16th century).

 Websites: